 A linked list is a sequence of cells.
 Each cell contains an object (all the objects are of the same type) and the address of the following cell.
 In this chapter, we assume that the objects stored in the cells are of type int.
 Each cell is a struct that can be defined as follows:

-We shall treat the cells as a new data type and to assign a name to this new type:
+We shall treat the cells as a new data type and will assign the name cell to this new type:

 typedef struct record cell;